Copeland's Blue Snowball (NGC7662) Observation Details

 Where is Copeland's Blue Snowball right now?

 Copeland's Blue Snowball (NGC7662) is located in the constellation Andromeda, at right ascension 23h 25m 53s" and declination 42° 32' 05s.
-At the current time, it is below the horizon and not visible from your location.Finder Chart for NGC7662
+At the current time, it is above the horizon at an altitude of 78 degrees toward the east-northeast from your location, with an apparent magnitude of 8.30.Finder Chart for NGC7662

 Double-click to unlock the map.